ajread4/thm_writeups_publish/Skynet.md

 login_username=milesdyson&secretkey=§test§&js_autodetect_results=1&just_logged_in=1
 ```
-I loaded in log1.txt as the payload in intruder and ran.
-There are a total of 31 possible passwords in the log1.txt file.
-Burpsuite took some time to run against the target but I eventually found the password based on the 302 response from the service.
-With the password, I logged into the mail service as user milesdyson.
+I loaded in ```log1.txt``` as the payload in intruder and ran burpsuite.
+There were a total of 31 possible passwords in the ```log1.txt``` file.
+Burpsuite took some time to run against the target but I eventually found the password based on a 302 response from the service.
+With the password, I logged into the mail service as user ```milesdyson```.
 ```
 HTTP/1.1 302 Found
 Date: Thu, 24 Feb 2022 18:47:51 GMT